Vitaly002/Spotify/README.md

 State Management: React Context API, React Hooks (useEffect, useRef)

-Routing: React Router for navigating between components
+Routing: React Router for seamless component navigation

-Styling: Tailwind CSS for styling components
+Styling: Tailwind CSS for a polished and modern look

 ### Components
 AlbumItem: Displays an album with an image and basic details.
 Navigates to album details on click.